Alberto-Vega/SwiftCodeChallenges/README.md

 Questions are organized by data structures.
 There is a playground corresponding to each data structure containing multiple questions.

 ## The Algorithms.

+#### Strings

+- Write a function that counts the number of words in a camelCase string.
+- Write a function that checks if a string is a palindrome.
+- Write a method to replace all spaces in a string with ‘%20’.

 #### Binary Search Tree
 Search operation
 - Recursion